 Sophie needed more training than your typical foster home could give, so DDB reached out to the Happy Hounds Prison Dog Program (HHPDP), a special inmate training program at the Roxbury Correctional Institute in Hagerstown, MD, for help.
 DDB has had 2 other dogs go through this program and the training worked wonders.
 Sophie has been in the program for the past 2 months getting one-on-one attention and training, working on her socialization skills meeting new people and other dogs, mastering her basic commands, and addressing her separation anxiety.
 She also gets regular workouts on the program's agility training courses, and playtime with the other dogs.
 She has been a great student, and will be completing the program in mid-late December.

 Sophie is only 1.5 to 2 years old, weighs about 45 lbs, and has a very a slender, dainty frame.
 She has a gentle nature, is good with kids and other dogs, and is a playful pup who would fit best with an active family.
 We would love for her to have a fenced-in yard so she can run to her heart’s content, or an active owner who will take her out to explore the world every day.
-Sophie will only be placed in a home with another dog, and, and will need a family who is willing to work with her to settle her in and continue her training.
+Sophie will only be placed in a home with another dog, and, and will need a family who has a flexible schedule and is willing to work with her to settle her in and continue her training.
 The HHPDP offers support and guidance to families after adoption as needed.

 Sophie is a very affectionate dog who loves to cuddle on the couch and is pretty laid back in the home.
 She also loves to play, and will make a great playmate an companion pup.
 T his sweet girl has come such a long way, and is ready to start her new life.
-We are so happy to have been given a second chance to save this deserving pup.

 If you are an active family with another dog looking to add an affectionate and playful cutie to your family pack, Sophie is the dog for you.